joola/joola/docs/technical-documentation/concepts/Collections.md

 }
 ```

-Notice how joola.io transformed the undescriptive pushed document into a full metadata set.
+Notice how joola transformed the undescriptive pushed document into a full metadata set.
 It used a few assumptions, for example:

-- **timestamp** is marked as `type=timestamp` because it was of type Date. joola.io checks for the data type of the value and if it's a date, it marks type timestamp.
+- **timestamp** is marked as `type=timestamp` because it was of type Date. joola checks for the data type of the value and if it's a date, it marks type timestamp.
 - **ip** is now marked as `type=ip`, this is because of the name of the field.
 - **visits** is marked as a `type=metric` because it was a number and not a string. any numeric values are treated as metrics.
 - **user_id** is marked as a dimension with `type=string`, this is because it was a string input, if we would have used an int, it would have resulted with it being marked as a metric.

 #### Specifying Metadata on Push
-If you wish, you can specify metadata when you push a document, this can come in handy when you wish for example to use a key of ipaddress for a dimension instead of ip, but still wish joola.io
+If you wish, you can specify metadata when you push a document, this can come in handy when you wish for example to use a key of ipaddress for a dimension instead of ip, but still wish joola
  to treat the value as an IP when querying and visualizing it.

 ```js